Welcome to Purchasing

 The primary responsibility of the Purchasing Department is to contract for and procure all supplies, materials, equipment and contractual services required for any and all departments supported by or under the control of the county government which encumbers any of those funds.
 This office operates under the “County Purchasing Law of 1957”, T.C.A.
 5-14-101.

-The Purchasing Department processes requisitions for purchases on a daily basis for all approximately 72 budgets within the county government.
-Requisitions must be thoroughly checked, processed into purchase orders and distributed to the requisitioning department.
-All purchase orders are filed in the purchasing office and kept for five years.
-Any purchases over the designated bid limit of $25,000 must be separately prepared by a sealed bid process.
+The Purchasing Department processes requisitions for purchases for all budgets within the county government.
+Requisitions are checked, processed into purchase orders and distributed to the requisitioning department.
+All purchase orders are filed and kept for five years.
+Purchases over the designated limit of $25,000 must be separately prepared by a sealed bid process.
 All bids are kept on file for eight years.
-In conjunction with requests for commodities, the Purchasing Department is responsible for the transfer of supplies and/or equipment between county departments and agencies along with the disposal of surplus county property by either sealed bid or public auction.
+The Purchasing Department is responsible for the transfer of supplies and/or equipment between county departments and agencies along with the disposal of surplus county property by either sealed bid or public auction.

 The central mail room, operated by the county courier, is also within the Purchasing Department.
 Outgoing metered mail is processed on a daily basis for approximately 45 departments totaling an estimate of 93,392 pieces of mail per year.
 The courier also distributes interdepartmental mail to all county departments twice a day with an average daily amount of 500 envelopes delivered daily.